Nirovision/mimiron/README.md

     mim set-sha <env> [--no-push]
     mim set-var <env>
     mim sync
+    mim edit <env>

 commands:
-    deploy        update ami/sha and auto-deploy after update set-sha       update tfvars commit sha in deployments and push to remote set-var       commit and pushes tfvars for <env> based on changes found sync          calls git fetch on all associated git repos
+    deploy        update ami/sha and auto-deploy after update set-sha       update tfvars commit sha in deployments and push to remote set-var       commit and pushes tfvars for <env> based on changes found sync          calls git fetch on all associated git repos edit          opens the tfvar config in the default editor

 arguments:
     <artifact>    the deployment artifact we are pushing (e.g. Docker image/AMI)